aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-video/_index.md

 }
 ```

 To make all animations in a presentation play at once, the [PresentationPlayer](https://reference.aspose.com/slides/net/aspose.slides.export/presentationplayer/) class is used.
-This class  takes a [PresentationAnimationsGenerator](https://reference.aspose.com/slides/net/aspose.slides.export/presentationanimationsgenerator/) instance and FPS for effects in its constructor and then call the `FrameTick` event for all the animations to get them played:
+This class  takes a [PresentationAnimationsGenerator](https://reference.aspose.com/slides/net/aspose.slides.export/presentationanimationsgenerator/) instance and FPS for effects in its constructor and then calls the `FrameTick` event for all the animations to get them played:

 ```c#
 using (Presentation presentation = new Presentation("animated.pptx"))